slarmoo/.github/profile/javascript/scope/scope.md

 ## Closure

 A closure is defined as a function and its surrounding state.
-That means whatever variables are accessible when a function is created are available inside of that function.
+That means whatever variables are accessible when a function is created are available inside that function.
 This holds true even if you pass the function outside of the scope of its original creation.

 Here is an example of a function that is created as part of an object.
-That means that function has access to the object's this pointer.
+That means that function has access to the object's `this` pointer.

 ```js
 globalThis.x = 'global';